Skip to main content

 Essentially you can target any element using the [&>element] syntax.
 Tailwind itself for example has an example of [&:nth-child(3)], and in case you need to style for example all the p elements in the dangerouslySetInnerHTML, not just the direct descendants as in the example above, you can use underscore: &_p as replacement for space in your selector.

-People found this article searching for
+People found this searching for

 • "[&_*]:" tailwind